doridori/Pilot/docs/quick_start.md

 ##`View` should reflect state of corresponding `PilotFrame`

 When a `PilotFrameLayout` extending `View` is created is will have the corresponding `PilotFrame` passed to it.
 This is availble by the time `View.onAttachedToWindow()` is called.
+View subclasses can override `backingFrameSet(ShowPadPresenter backingPilotFrame)` to do any post-backing frame set initialisation.

 State-change listeners are added inside the `PilotFrame` `View.onAttached` and `View.onDetached` methods and will result in `PilotFrame.updated()` being called, which is where you should sync up the UI state with the PilotFrame state.